thephpleague/period/docs/4.0/chart/index.md

-public function Dataset::items(): Sequence[]; //the current objects inside the Dataset public function Dataset::boundaries(): ?Period;  //Returns the collection boundaries or null if it is empty. public function Dataset::labelMaxLength(): int;  //Returns the label max length. public function Dataset::withLabels(LabelGenerator $labelGenerator): self; //Update the labels used for the dataset.
+public function Dataset::items(): Sequence[]; //the current objects inside the Dataset public function Dataset::boundaries(): ?Period;  //Returns the collection boundaries or null if it is empty. public function Dataset::labelMaxLength(): int;  //Returns the label max length.
 ~~~

 ## Displaying the Dataset